jmlundberg/push-the-box/README.md

 Why there is no...
 ------------------

- - menu? highscore?
-HUD? help text?
- - no intuitive controls? effects? sound?

-Well... we ran out of time :-) The most time-consuming task was porting of the engine to NaCl.
-However, the game is still work in progress, so be sure to check for updates!
+Still work in progress :-)

 Compiling and running the game
 ------------------------------

 You can play the game online on the link provided above, but you can also compile and run it on your own.
-You need these things:
+You can run it either natively using SDL2 or in NaCl itself (if everything needed by current version is ported there).
+In case of NaCl you need these things:

  - [Native Client SDK](https://developers.google.com/native-client/beta/sdk/download).
    Version used here is `pepper_22`, i.e. unzip it and run `./naclsdk update pepper_22`.